smikitky/node-multi-integer-range/README.md

 The range data are always _sorted and normalized_ to the smallest possible representation.

+🚨 **Note (2022-03-11)**: The following README is for the 5.x release, which is still in beta.
+For the docs of the stable (@latest) release, check the NPM site. 🚨

 ## Install

 Install via npm or yarn: